What is Hedging in Forex?

 The key benefit of hedging is to offset the risk of price fluctuations in the market, to protect your investments.
 Other benefits include:

-- Different strategies: Traders can choose to hedge directly, indirectly, or via forex options contracts.
-Direct hedging can be executed on any currency pair.
+Traders can choose to hedge directly, indirectly, or via forex options

-- Time-saving: Hedging means long-term traders don’t have to monitor or adjust their portfolio daily.
+Hedging means long-term traders don’t have to monitor or adjust their portfolios daily.

 Disadvantages of hedging